Table of Contents

 Medication

 Medication can be helpful in treating depression in teenagers, but it should be carefully monitored by a professional.
-Antidepressants work by regulating brain chemistry, which can help alleviate symptoms of major depression.
-However, medication is not a cure, and it’s important to address underlying issues and develop healthy coping mechanisms to manage symptoms.
+Antidepressants regulate brain chemistry, which alleviates symptoms of major depression.
+However, medication is not a cure, and it’s important that your teen addresses underlying issues and develops healthy coping mechanisms to manage symptoms.

 Therapy

-Therapy is a valuable tool in treating depression, and talking to a professional can help teenage girls understand their feelings and manage their emotions.
-A therapist can work with them to identify negative thought patterns and teach them coping mechanisms to help build self-esteem and resilience.
+Therapy is a valuable tool in treating depression.
+Talking to a professional can help teenage girls understand their feelings and manage their emotions.
+A therapist will work with them to identify negative thought patterns and teach them coping skills to help build self-esteem and resilience.

-Cognitive-behavioral therapy (CBT) is an evidence-based approach to treating depression and anxiety in teenagers.
+Cognitive-Behavioral Therapy (CBT) is an evidence-based approach to treating depression in teenagers.
 It focuses on identifying negative beliefs and changing them by developing positive behaviors.

 Don’t Wait to Treat Early Signs of Depression